utah-explainability-fall22/utah-explainability-fall22.github.io/_assignments/review.md

 ## Turnin

 You can turn in your review in .txt, .md, or .pdf format.
-Please upload it in [TBA](https://drive.google.com/drive/folders/1pxyO0ca3QcQOC5KVH-Q7W2w-i6SEK6w6?usp=sharing), in the subfolder corresponding to your chosen paper, by 11:59pm on Oct 4.
+Please upload it in the [subfolder corresponding to your paper](https://drive.google.com/drive/folders/1pxyO0ca3QcQOC5KVH-Q7W2w-i6SEK6w6?usp=sharing), by 11:59pm on Oct 4.

 After turning in your review, feel free to look at others' reviews for comparison and to check your work.